arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 - Jorgan is being punished for Havoc's defection
 - promoted to Lt, and Jorgan is demoted to Sgt
 - Jorgan is assigned to new Havoc with you leading
+- You are now commander of Havoc Squad
 - Report to General Garza, head of SpecOps, on Coruscant

 ### Jorgan